SOC reporting services

 A custom controls examination provides an independent opinion on your controls, similar to a SOC report but with added flexibility related to the control areas.
 This allows organizations to focus on specific industry frameworks (similar to a SOC 2+ but without requiring the SOC 2 trust services criteria) or to address unique contractual requirements related to areas like security or processing.

-Our deep specialization in SOC reporting spans a variety of industries, offering you the expertise you need to create an on-time, comprehensive SOC report.
+Our deep specialization in SOC reporting spans a variety of industries, offering the expertise you need to help you navigate the process with confidence.

 Reach out to our team today to see how we can build a custom SOC reporting plan for your business.